In 2017, International College of Broadcasting's tuition was $11,830 a year.

 Tuition is not the only cost of attending college; room and board, books, transportation and fees are also costs it consider when estimating the cost of attendance for college.
 Let's take a look at what impacts these costs, and what to expect at International College of Broadcasting.

-International College of Broadcasting doesn't offer on-campus housing for students, so there is no cost for housing, however students should consider other housing costs when evaluating the actual cost of different colleges.
+International College of Broadcasting doesn't provide on-campus housing for students, so there is no cost for housing, however students should consider other housing costs when looking at the cost of various schools

-Keep in mind, there could also be optional fees associated with participating in certain activities, like joining a fraternity or sorority, or participating in sports or other extracurriculars.
-Most colleges have resources for students with demonstrated need to get help covering these costs.
+There may be optional fees associated with participating in certain activities, like Greek Life, or participating in sports or other extracurriculars.
+Many schools have ways so that those with demonstrated need to find ways to lower or eliminate these fees.

-The total cost of getting around in college can really vary.
-Will you drive, fly, or take public transportation to school?
+The total cost of transportation in college can really vary.
+Will you take a subway, car or an airplane to get to school?
 Will you need to pay to park on-campus?
 Is the campus easy to get around on foot?
-Do you plan to bring a car or are you planning to use busses, subways, or other modes of transportation?
+Do you own a car, or are you planning to use public transportation?
 All of these factors can make a big difference in your transportation budget.

-A school's location can impact your transportation budget.
+Where are a college is located can also have a big effect on the amount you'll have to spend just to get around.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the flip side, transportation in a city might be costly, but there may be more trains, busses or affordable flights to actually get to school.
-The International College of Broadcasting campus is located in a urban setting in Ohio, near Dayton.
+On the flip side, transportation in an urban area could be expensive, but there may be more trains, busses or affordable flights to actually get to school.
+The International College of Broadcasting campus is in a city in Ohio, near Dayton.

 What will the cost of attending International College of Broadcasting be?
 Here is a breakdown of tuition and expenses.